akisnoobotrolis/akisnoobotrolis/README.md

 <h1 align="center">Hello there, I'm Athanasios Genidounias</h1>
 <h3 align="center">A Software Developer from Greece</h3>

-- 🔭 I’m currently working as Sword Group Employee on [MyEPO Portfolio](https://www.epo.org/en/applying/myepo-services/interact) and also on my personal Project [Preze-Forecast](https://preze-forecast.com)
+- 🔭 I’m currently working as Cognity Employee for General Chemical Service Laboratory of Greece  and also I am working on my thesis

 - 🌱 I love learning **Java, C++ and Python**